Ohio to review police response to protests, set new standard - WHIZ News

 His efforts follow the death of George Floyd at the hands of police, which set off massive protests against racism and police brutality across the state, nation and world.

-The Republican governor said he was using his executive power to take immediate actions to address protesters’ concerns and would also work to pass legislative reforms that have previously met resistance.
+The Republican governor said he was using his executive power to take immediate actions to address concerns raised by Floyd’s death and would also work to pass legislative reforms that have previously met resistance.

 “We’ll get some things done,” he pledged.
-He urged all Ohioans to support his push by lobbying their local elected officials to adopt the best practices for use-of-force, training and other areas developed by a bipartisan task force created by his predecessor.
+He urged all Ohioans to support his push by lobbying their local elected officials to get their police and sheriff’s departments to adopt the best practices for use-of-force, training and other areas developed by a bipartisan task force created by his predecessor.

-DeWine, a former attorney general, said he does not agree with protesters who want to defund the police.
+DeWine, a former attorney general, said he does not agree with protesters who want to defund the police, however.

 “That would be absurd,” he said.
 “I can’t imagine what people are thinking.”
 He said he will work cooperatively with chiefs, police unions, reform groups and others on the standards review.